Short Manaslu Circuit Trek -12 Days

 Manaslu Circuit Trek Cost with Himalayan Trekking Path

 Trek to the serene and tranquil regions of the Manaslu region of Nepal with the Himalayan Trekking Path.
-Our cost of Short Manaslu Circuit Trekking in Nepal starts from 900 $ per person.
+Our cost of Short Manaslu Circuit Trekking in Nepal starts from 800 $ per person.
 It depends upon your preferences and we can knit a luxurious trekking package too.
 Please note that the group of large numbers is possible at a lower price.
-The Cost of the Manaslu Circuit Short Trek ranges between USD 800 and USD 1000 per person as per the group size with Himalayan Trekking Path.
+The Cost of the Manaslu Circuit Short Trek ranges between USD 800 and USD 1100 per person as per the group size with Himalayan Trekking Path.
 In the Radip Manaslu Circuit Trek Package, you will have all the transportation, permits, accommodations, meals (Breakfast, Lunch, & Dinner) in the mountains, a Guide, and many more as per the including and excluding section of the package.
-The cost of the Mansalu circuit trek depends on group size, service, duration, season, facilities, etc. However, with the Himalayan Trekking Path, you will get the best and reasonable cost without comprising on our service.
+The cost of the Mansalu circuit trek depends on group size, service, duration, season, facilities, etc. However, with the Himalayan Trekking Path, you will get the best and reasonable cost without compromising on our service.
 Here is the breakdown of the cost to the Short Manaslu Circuit trek for 2025-2026!

 • If you are with a 2-6 person Group, the cost of the Manaslu Circuit trek is USD900 per person